 - Booklists, Booklists and Booklists

 Why reinvent the wheel?
-Booklists of all kinds will be provided in the extensive resource
+Booklists of all kinds will be provided in the extensive resource handbook you will receive at the seminar

 Outstanding Strategies You Can Use Immediately

-- A Annotated booklists
+A Annotated booklists

 - B Best of the best books for boys